impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

   <img src="/assets/images/screenshot-15mar2023-138pm.png" width="100%" style="border: 1px solid black; padding: 0.5em">
 </p>

 OK, so I'm still getting a "command not found" error, which means our string is still accidentally getting interpreted as a command.
 I Google "awk print to stderr", since I suspect that printing to a destination other than STDOUT will have the effect we want.
-I get [this link](https://archive.ph/FcIBj), with a comment (again by Stephane Chazelas; this guy is everywhere!) that suggests the command `​​print "foo" | "cat >&2"`.
+I get [this link](https://web.archive.org/web/20230407073708/https://groups.google.com/g/comp.unix.shell/c/iLB2_h4QFIo){:target="_blank" rel="noopener"}, with a comment (again by Stephane Chazelas; this guy is everywhere!) that suggests the command `​​print "foo" | "cat >&2"`.
 I try the equivalent for my code:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-139pm.png" width="70%" style="border: 1px solid black; padding: 0.5em">